coreinfrastructure/best-practices-badge/doc/governance.md

 changes.
 For details, including contribution requirements, see [CONTRIBUTING.md](../CONTRIBUTING.md).
+Note that we emphasize two-person review for anything other than low-risk contributions.

+CII requires two-factor authentication (2FA) for all projects, including this one.
+In addition, this project does not accept SMS as the second factor.

 Issues that we have determined are especially important, particularly if they will take a while, are added to the "next" milestone